richfish85/kernelcoder/README.md

-# 🔧 LowLevelAcademy
+# 🔧 KernelCoder
-*A next-gen interactive learning platform for low-level programming and systems fundamentals.*
+*A next-gen interactive learning platform for low-level programming and systems fundamentals.
+Part of the cybersecurity skill building module by DeepNet*

 ---

 ## 🧠 Overview

-LowLevelAcademy is an interactive, web-based training ground for learning how computers *actually* work — from the bare metal up.
+KernelCoder is an interactive, web-based training ground for learning how computers *actually* work — from the bare metal up.
 Inspired by Codecademy, but purpose-built for aspiring hackers, system programmers, reverse engineers, and OS hobbyists.

 > **Tagline:**
 > *"Learn from the bottom up.
 Code from the core."*